can3p/cl-journal/docs/index.md

 service and it's compatible clones like Dreamwidth.org.
 Every post is simply yet another markdown file with some fields on the top.

+WARNING: last version doesn't build with sbcl 1.4.3 due to some broken dependencies.
+Sorry.

 ## Why?

 The general idea is that I don't wont to write my posts in any web interface,